Farmersville, California: Destructive fire

+Move toward incorporation

-In 1945 the town had voted to pay for its own police department.
-The town had one Police Officer on duty during this time.
-Before 1960, the town was under the authority of the County.
-Residents and Chamber of Commerce Officials worked with the County for their needs.
+In 1945, the town voted to fund its own police department, employing a single officer.
+Before 1960, the town was under county authority; residents and Chamber of Commerce officials worked with the county to address their needs.
+Discussion about incorporation began as early as 1945, when Don Freeman began the petition and application process.

-Discussion to incorporate started as early as 1945.
-Don Freeman began the petition and application process that lead to the city's incorporation on October 5, 1960.
-The first city council was composed of James Tornow, Mayor, Truman Qualls, Don Freeman, Willis Freeman, and Jim Steven.
-Carl Waddle was the first City Clerk.
-Early on the City struggled to get proper water delivery and wastewater treatment.
-In 1968 the Wastewater treatment plant loan was made for $480,000 to build the first plant and transmission infrastructure.
-The city residents in 1968 seriously discussed dis-incorporation led by store owner Tom Bray.
+On September 27, 1960, approximately 1,100 property owners voted on incorporating Farmersville.
+Of 448 votes cast, 70% were in favor.
+The vote also chose the five inaugural city councilors.
+The city was officially incorporated on October 5, 1960.
+The first city council comprised Mayor James Tornow, Truman Qualls, Don Freeman, Willis Freeman, and Jim Steven, with Carl Waddle serving as the first city clerk.

+In its early years, the city struggled to provide adequate water delivery and wastewater treatment.
+In 1968, a loan of $480,000 was secured to build the first wastewater treatment plant and transmission infrastructure.
+That same year, some residents, led by store owner Tom Bray, seriously discussed disincorporation.

 Geography

-Farmersville is located at (36.301169, -119.207603).
+Farmersville is located at (36.301169, −119.207603).

 According to the United States Census Bureau, the city has a total area of 2.2 sqmi, all of it land.